 Assessment Item Value (%)

-Project Proposal 10
+Project Proposal 20

-Research Skills and Application 20
+Research Skills 10

 Data Management 10

+Research Paper - Draft 10

-Research Paper 30
+Research Paper - Final 20

-Oral Presentation 20
+Presentation 20

 Contribution to Public Presentation 5

 Reflective Assessment 5

 TOTAL 100

-Project Proposal (10%)
+Project Proposal (20%)

 The project proposal has two elements: a Literature Review and a Project Summary.

+1. Literature Review

 The main objective of the Literature Review is for students to familiarize themselves with previous research and publications in their chosen Directed Research project.
-This should draw upon a literature base (where possible) to initially review the status of research in the field and then to build a setting and justification for research that remains to be done.
-The main objective of the Project Summary is for students to develop a detailed outline for their Directed Research.
-The Project Summary should include aims, materials and methods, and predicted findings.
+This should draw upon a literature base (where possible) to initially review the status of research in the field and then to build a setting and justification for research that still remains to be done.

+The Literature Review should include: